Ron Hicks: Esoteric Meanderings

 On view through September 28, 2019.

-Gallery 1261 is thrilled to announce the upcoming opening of Ron Hicks’ solo exhibition, “Esoteric Meanderings”.
-As a continuation to Hicks’ previous show, “Faces of Eve”, the artist’s goal for this most recent body of work was to strike an emotional response in the spectator, as well as to serve as a conduit to open dialogue.
+Ron Hicks’ latest solo exhibition “Esoteric Meanderings” is a continuation to Hicks’ previous show, “Faces of Eve”.
+The artist’s goal for this most recent body of work was to strike an emotional response in the spectator, as well as to serve as a conduit to open dialogue.

 Ron Hick's works have been characterized as a blend of representational art and impressionism.
 Some critics have compared them to paintings by Rembrandt and Daumier.
 The 40-year old artist translates his own moody visions with a muted palette and rarely uses pure color.
 He particularly favors the variety he finds in gray.
 "Gray allows me to capture atmosphere, mood, and layers of emotion," he says.
 "Gray sets the tone for the rest of the painting."